 How will Kimihito survive the onslaught of busty monster ladies who all want a piece of him?
 You'll have to watch Monster Musume to find out.

-When computer programmer Miss Kobayashi drunkenly befriends a dragon named Tohru, she ends up with a live-in dragon maid who's madly in love with her.
+When computer programmer Miss Kobayashi befriends a dragon named Tohru, she ends up with a live-in dragon maid who's also madly in love with her.
 Through Tohru, Miss Kobayashi meets all kinds of other dragons.

 They even meet a child whom they end up adopting, as well as an exiled dragon goddess.

 Interviews With Monster Girls is about a biology teacher who tries to learn everything he can about demi-humans - which are half-human/half-monster beings that exist in this universe.
 Specifically, he's interested in his three students: a dullahan, a snow woman, and a vampire.
 Add to the list his succubus co-worker.